 Law changes in 1893 and 1896 almost totally separated the Māori and European electoral systems.
 Until 1975 only ‘half-castes’ (persons with one Māori and one European parent) could opt to vote in either a Māori seat or a general seat.

 From 1896 Māori (except half-castes) were not allowed to stand as candidates in general seats.
 The law was changed in 1967, but it was not until 1975 that Māori were successful in general electorates.

 New Māori MPs

-In the early 20th century better-educated, younger Māori entered Parliament, including James Carroll, Hirini Taiwhanga, Hōne Heke, Āpirana Ngata, Te Rangihīroa (Peter Buck) and Māui Pōmare.
+In the late 19th and early 20th centuries better-educated, younger Māori entered Parliament, including James Carroll, Hirini Taiwhanga, Hōne Heke Ngapua, Āpirana Ngata, Te Rangihīroa (Peter Buck) and Māui Pōmare.
 They could hold their own with European MPs, and used the parliamentary system with great skill.
 Carroll won the Eastern Māori seat in 1887, and became the first Māori elected to a general seat when he won in Waiapu (Gisborne) in 1893.
 No other Māori would be elected to a general seat until 1975, when National candidates Rex Austin and Ben Couch won in Awarua and Wairarapa respectively.
 The first Māori woman to win a general seat was Sandra Lee, who took Auckland Central in 1993.

 Māori electoral option